 However, two problems still remained.
 There were no other teams to play, and no fields on which to play.
 Brian read in the local paper that a dentist in Waldwick, Kevin Loughlin, was seeking to establish a youth soccer league in Bergen County.
-Consequently, a meeting took place and the Glen Rock/Waldwick Youth League was formed.
+Consequently, a meeting took place and the Glen Rock-Waldwick Youth League, the precursor to the Northwest Bergen Soccer Soccer Association (NWBSA), was formed.

 Since Soccer was practically unknown in the area, and since most available open space was dedicated to baseball, the question of playing fields still remained.
 The Glen Rock Director of Recreation, Carl Zaisser, was extremely helpful.
 He made Wilde Memorial field officially available for the first time, but unfortunately had no budget available for any equipment.
 Fortunately, Brian’s employer generously donated the goal posts, Daphne sewed the corner flags by hand, and both Brian and Daphne spent a long hot September Saturday laying out the field and painting lines on the grass with paint brushes because there was no line marking equipment available.
 They looked back on it with disbelief because on that September day they hand painted over 700 Yards of 4" wide white lines, and used nearly 20 gallons of cheap latex paint in the process!